-Please include: full name, billing address and a link to your personal website (body of work).
+Please include: full name and a link to your personal website (body of work).
 If you don’t have a website, please attach a zip file with 12-20 photographs (1000px wide jpg images) and a personal statement.
 The application should also contain a proposed date of the workshop.

 Applicants will be accepted on the basis of the quality of their portfolios.